 Over the years I’ve done all kinds of work, most of it involving computers in some way—telephone technical support, data recovery, system administration, a bit of sales and marketing, application development, hardware maintenance, networking, web design, and so on.
 I’ve written code in well over a dozen different programming languages.
 I’m something of a generalist, a term I borrow from Ted Nelson, inventor of hypertext.
 His ideas inspired my choice of career—I built a primitive network hypertext system around 1985, wrote a browser in 1989, and wrote my first web page back in the days of HTML 1.0.
 I was rather startled when the rest of the world suddenly took an interest.

 I currently live in Austin, Texas.
-Since being opinionated on the web hasn’t led to fame and riches, I work for IBM as a web architect.
+Since being opinionated on the web hasn’t led to fame and riches, I work as a web architect.

 Outside of computers, I’m interested in electronic music, photography, politics, design, video, and small fluffy animals.
 I also find physics and mathematics very interesting, but because my knowledge is broad rather than deep I tend to get lost soon after integrals get involved.